inesiscosta/CountryColours/README.md

 For dev purposes nodemon was also used.

-Lastly, the code found inside slider.css and slider.js wasn't written by me, however it can be used under an MIT license I could've easily incorporated it into the main css and js files (style.css and app.js respectively) however I want to be transparent in what code I actually wrote.
+Lastly, the code found inside slider.css and slider.js wasn't written by me, however it can be used under an MIT license I could've easily incorporated it into the main css and js files (style.css and app.js respectively) however I want to be transparent in what code I actually wrote so I chose to keep them in seperate files.